mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02 - Active Directory Domain Services (AD DS) Deployment/README.md

 ## Objective
 Deploy and configure Active Directory Domain Services (AD DS) to establish a centralized identity authority for the mrtg.local domain, enabling authentication, authorization, and directory-based access control across the enterprise environment.

+This lab establishes the domain controller as the central identity authority within the environment.

+By deploying AD DS, all authentication requests, user identities, and access control decisions are managed centrally, forming the foundation for role-based access control (RBAC), Group Policy enforcement, and future identity lifecycle management.

 ---

 # Scope